Arkaeriit/reflet/assembler/README.md

 # Reflet assembler

 An assembler to generate Reflet machine code.
 This assembler let you use labels, can do some basic linking, let you used predefined macros and even user-defined macros.
-As some of those macros do some basic data processing, they will use R12 as a temporary register.
+As some of those macros do some basic data processing, they will use R11 and R12 as temporary registers.

 ## Usage